kirillkovalenko/nssm/README.txt

 Since version 2.18, NSSM can be configured to wait a user-specified amount of time for the application to exit when shutting down.

+Since version 2.19, many more service options can be configured with the GUI installer as well as via the registry.

 Usage
 -----